-There are literally millions of people all over the world who take statins – specially designed drugs used to lower cholesterol levels.
+There are millions of people all over the world who take statins – specially designed drugs used to lower cholesterol levels.
 This drug alone creates an income of more than 29 billion dollars for the pharmaceutical industry every year.
-Most doctors recommend statin drugs for patients that want to prevent the emergence of stroke, heart attack, inflammation, and other illnesses.
+Most doctors recommend statin drugs for patients who want to prevent the emergence of stroke, heart attack, inflammation, and other illnesses.

 Although cholesterol-lowering drugs are very popular, they are very inefficient and in most cases, they cannot prevent stroke or heart attack.
 In addition, their regular consumption often leads to cancer and other life-threatening health problems.

 Justin Smith, a former personal trainer at the BBC, has created a documentary film called $29 Billion Reasons to Lie About Cholesterol in which he debunks the myth about the need and efficiency of these drugs.
-According to Smith, in the period between 1994 and 2006, the number of men between the age of 65 and 74 diagnosed with high cholesterol levels has significantly decreased.
+According to Smith, in the period between 1994 and 2006, the number of men between the ages of 65 and 74 diagnosed with high cholesterol levels has significantly decreased.
 However, the number of people dealing with heart disease has not changed.

 In addition, different age groups have experienced more cases of heart disease.